NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

-# Fuzzy Logic Based Traffic Light Management.
+# Fuzzy Logic Based Traffic Light Management
 ## Overview

 This Python program is a model of an simplistic attempt to simulate traffic light management system mimicked in four-way intersection that uses fuzzy logic.